1. About acrivastine

 - It's best not to drink alcohol while you're taking acrivastine as it can make you feel sleepy.

-- Acrivastine is also called by the brand name Benadryl Allergy Relief.
-When it's mixed with pseudoephedrine, it's called Benadryl Allergy Relief Plus Decongestant.
-Some Benadryl products don't contain acrivastine, but a different antihistamine such as cetirizine.
+- When acrivastine is mixed with pseudoephedrine, it's called Benadryl Allergy Relief Plus Decongestant.
+Some Benadryl products do not contain acrivastine, but a different antihistamine such as cetirizine.

 Acrivastine capsules that you buy from pharmacies and supermarkets can be taken by adults under the age of 65, and children aged 12 years and over.

-Acrivastine isn't recommended for people over 65 years old because very little research on the medicine has been done in this age group.
+Acrivastine is not recommended for people over 65 because very little research on the medicine has been done in this age group.

 Talk to your pharmacist or doctor if you're over 65 and want to take acrivastine.

-Acrivastine isn't suitable for some people.
-Tell your doctor or pharmacist if you:
+Acrivastine is not suitable for some people.
+To make sure it's safe for you, tell your doctor or pharmacist if you:

-- have had an allergic reaction to acrivastine or any other medicines in the past
+- have ever had an allergic reaction to acrivastine or any other medicine

 - have kidney disease